Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< string-based math mantras; perl-style number==string && string==number...I can't remember if that's how it works, but some"-thing" was there
 	"+"("1": "2": "3") 8<< 6
-	8<< all numbers are stored the same
-	[sign: int: fraction: base]
+	8<< all numbers are stored the same; consistency is the most important, and there's always the preprocessors/optimisers/ETC [sign: int: fraction: base]
 	8<< check empty sign/fraction for ℕ
 	8<< ETC